MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-04-physics.md

 ### Station: 4.2 Animation Trigger

 The idea here is that when you drag a wind turbine over the ocean, the "wind" causes the turbine's blades to spin.
-What actually happens is that the **Animation Trigger** GameObject is located over the ocean and acts as a trigger volume.
+What actually happens is that a transparent cube named **Animation Trigger** is located over the ocean and acts as a trigger volume.
 If you drag a wind turbine into the trigger volume, it sets off an "On Trigger Enter" event  that starts a spinning-blade animation.

 For this chapter, we'll add a script to a GameObject, but we won't need to edit the script.